ML Model Registry: What It Is, Why It Matters, How to Implement It

 Model registry enables faster deployment of your models

 You learned earlier that one of the ways a model registry enables collaboration is that it bridges the gap between experiment and production activities.
 This results in a faster rollout of your production models.
-In addition, model registries store trained models for fast and easy retrieval by any integrated application or service which is ultimately what you want in an ideal automation setup.
+In addition, model registries store trained models for fast and easy retrieval by any integrated application or one of the model deployment tools, which is ultimately what you want in an ideal automation setup.

 With a model registry, software engineers and reviewers can easily identify and select only the best version of the trained models (based on the evaluation metrics), so the model can be tested, reviewed, and released to production.
 This makes it a good unifying component for both training and deployment pipelines, as there is less friction in the hand-off of production-ready models from experiment to production environments.